soraxas/firmware/README.md

   - `statsLayerStack` will append information about layer stack at the end of status buffer.
   - `statsPostponerStack` will print out information about postponer queue.
   - `statsActiveKeys` will print all active keys and their states.
-  - `Diagnose` will deactivate all keys and macros and print diagnostic information into the status buffer.
+  - `diagnose` will deactivate all keys and macros and print diagnostic information into the status buffer.
+  - `setEmergencyKey KEYID` will make the one key be ignored by postponing mechanisms. `diagnose` command on such key can be used to recover keyboard from conditions like infinite postponing loop...
 - Delays:
   - `delayUntil <timeout>` sleeps the macro until timeout (in ms) is reached.
   - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.